cssinjs/jss/docs/ssr.md

 1. Render the document.

-  The only JSS specific thing you need to know is style sheets registry.
+  The only JSS specific thing you need to know is Style Sheets registry.
 To get all created styles as a string - `jss.sheets.toString()`.
 Rendering of the document depends on framework you use, here is an [example in react](https://github.com/cssinjs/examples/blob/gh-pages/react-ssr/src/server.js).

 2. Rehydration.